Michael McArthur

 Michael Anthony McArthur is an American singer-songwriter, guitarist, and record producer.
-His musical style encompasses rock, soul, americana and folk.

 Early life

 Michael Anthony McArthur was born and raised in Lakeland, Florida, and is one of four children.
 His father, Robert McArthur, is a retired retail store manager, and his mother, Yvonne Robinson, is a retired registered nurse.
 He began singing in elementary school, and, at age 15, his grandfather gave him his first guitar.
 McArthur began writing songs and making home demo recordings shortly after.
 In 2004, at age 19, he co-founded a company with his brother, Chris McArthur, and in 2006, the company opened Black and Brew Coffee House and Bistro in Lakeland's downtown.
 In late 2008, McArthur decided to sell his ownership in the family business and pursue a career in music.

 Career

 In August 2012, McArthur independently released his first album, The Year of You and Me, a 5-track EP he recorded at The Vanguard Room in Lakeland, Florida.

 In April 2013, McArthur was named the Florida GRAMMY Showcase Award Winner by The Recording Academy's Florida chapter.

 In October 2013, McArthur independently released his second album, The Home Recordings, a 5-track EP composed of acoustic versions of the songs from his first EP.
 McArthur recorded, produced, engineered, and mixed the album at his home studio in Lakeland, Florida.

 In April 2015, McArthur independently released his third album, Magnolia, a 6-track EP.
 The album was produced by McArthur, along with Conrad Johnson and David Bianco, a 1996 winner of the "Grammy Award for Best Engineered Album, Non-Classical."
 Magnolia received numerous positive reviews.
 The album was officially released at an album release party at "Polk Theatre" on April 10, 2015.

 In March 2016, McArthur released a single recording, "Goodbye Lover," which was recorded and produced by Greg Wells at Rocket Carousel studio in Los Angeles, CA. "Goodbye Lover" received a positive review from Huffington Post critic Morena Duwe.

 Five days after the 2016 shooting at Pulse Nightclub in Orlando, Florida, McArthur released a music video as a tribute to the victims of the attack.
 The video was based upon McArthur's song, "Love Wins," which had previously been unreleased.
 The video was primarily filmed at a victim support rally in downtown Orlando, but also includes still images and videos from around the world of people coming together in support of Orlando.
 McArthur originally wrote the song after the United States Supreme Court ruling on same-sex marriage in the United States.